GrzegorzKozub/arch/README.md

 ## Fonts

-Comfortable settings for display scale & font scaling factor given the screen size and resolution:
+Comfortable settings for display scale on Wayland given the screen size and resolution:

-- drifter
-  - Wayland - 300% & 1
+- drifter: 300%
-  - X11 - 200% & 1.25
-- player & worker
+- player & worker: 200%

-  - Wayland - 200% & 1
-  - X11 - 100% & 1.75
+Font scaling factor is always at 1.

-The aim is to standardize on the font size of `1em` or `12pt` or `16px` ([converter](https://simplecss.eu/pxtoems.html)) and achieve about 50 lines (or 40 lines on drifter) of full screen text across all apps.
+The aim is to standardize on the font size of `1em` or `12pt` or `16px` ([converter](https://simplecss.eu/pxtoems.html)) and achieve about 50 lines (or 40 lines on drifter) of full screen text in terminal and code editors.

 Current settings:

-- Alacritty, Foot & Kitty: `12pt` (or `1em` or `16px`)
+- Alacritty, Foot, Ghostty & Kitty: `12pt` (or `1em` or `16px`)
 - Brave, Code, Obsidian & Postman: `16px` (or `1em` or `12pt`)

-### Font scaling factor

-Apps running on X11 or XWayland respect font scaling factor.
-For native Wayland apps, the font size can be adjusted to simulate font scaling factor.

 ## GNOME Shell extensions